gwg313/hugo-blog/content/about.md

 ## Tech Enthusiast

 I'm dedicated to maximizing the utility and enjoyment of technology.
 Whether immersed in Linux, refining my Neovim setup, or exploring automation tools, with a passion for seamless and personalized tech experience.
-I'm also passionate about crafting keyboards, merging aesthetics with functionality.

 ## Fun with Keyboards
 I enjoy building custom keyboards as a hobby and passion, using QMK and ZMK to enhance the typing experience.
 Explore my [keyboard configs on GitHub](https://github.com/gwg313/zmk-configs)